-We also operate a call center system providing real-time assistance by our representatives during business hours, seven days a week.
-Our automated system continues to respond to inquiries outside of business hours and forwards complicated inquiries to our call center representatives for further handling.
-Our call center is localized with branch offices in over 23 provinces in China with mostly local hires to leverage their local knowledge.
-All branches can be reached via a unified number and use the same call system and database.
-Our call system automatically forwards incoming calls to the local branch near the caller's location.
-Our approximately 845 call center representatives adhere to the same customer service standards nationwide and their local knowledge contributes to enhanced customer service effectiveness.
+We also operate a call center network providing real-time assistance during business hours, seven days a week.
+Our automated system continues to respond to inquiries outside of business hours and forwards complicated inquiries to our live call center representatives for further handling.
+Our call center network is localized with branch offices in over 28 provinces in China with mostly local hires to leverage their local knowledge.
+All branches can be reached via a unified number and use a centralized call system and database.
+Our call system automatically directs incoming calls to the local branch near the caller's location for localized handling.
+Our approximately 903 call center representatives adhere to the same customer service standards nationwide and their local knowledge adds to our customer service effectiveness.
 We provide regular trainings to our representatives and review the callers' level of satisfaction with their service.
 At the end of each call, we ask the caller to grade the quality of our customer service and a designated call-back team follows up on all incidences of dissatisfaction.
-For each complaint, we strive to provide a response within seven days.